hyperf/hyperf/docs/en/tutorial/docker-swarm.md

 Because the gitlab-ci.yml we configured will detect the test branch and tags, we merge the modified content into the test branch, and then push it to gitlab.

-Next we can access port 9501 of any machine in the cluster. tested
+Next we can access port 9501 of any machine in the cluster.

 ```
 curl http://127.0.0.1:9501/